jjlin526/Evolving-Generative-Grid/README.md

-# Evolving-Generative-Grid
+# Evolving Generative Grid
-🌀🧭 A series of compasses that move organically over time based on 3D noise.
+* The colors change organically over time
+* The mouse's horizontal position determines the rate of rotation of the compasses and the rate of color change
+*

+Live Demo: